hieuk09/hieuk09.github.io/about/index.md

 ### July 2018 - Jun 2019: Software Engineer at StadiumGoods

-- Maintain multiple applications to connect with suppliers
+- Maintain multiple applications to connect with suppliers.
-  + Most noteable contribution: Price notifications and recommendations for sellers
+- Build price notifications and recommendations for sellers.
-- Build Mobile Application API to proxy call from Mobile App to multiple backend services
+- Build API Gateway, which supports Mobile App to connect to various services.

 ### Sep 2015 - July 2018: Software Engineer at TINYpulse